evennia/evennia/docs/sphinx/source/wiki/Typeclasses.rst

 ... and that's basically all you *really* need to know about how typeclasses work behind the scenes.

-To work with them you should however know that Objects, Scripts and Players all inherit a lot of helper methods from the typeclass system, properties you can *always* expect a typeclassed entity to have.
-In addition to these, each of the three sub types also offer a host of help methods and properties you can use.
-The database handling is hidden, but it means that typeclasses do some special things with their in-built class methods that you shouldn't edit.
+To *work* with them you should however know that Objects, Scripts and Players all inherit a lot of helper methods from the typeclass system, properties you can *always* expect a typeclassed entity to have.
+In addition to these, each of the three sub types also offer a host of additional, subtype-specific helper methods and properties for your use.

 Properties available to all typeclassed entities (Players, Objects, Scripts)
 ----------------------------------------------------------------------------

 -  ``key`` - the main identifier for the entity, say 'Rose', 'myscript'